-- This collection contains one letter written by Lili Nahmias while detained at the Dossin barracks in May 1944 and sent to her parents at the Jewish elderly home in Scheut ; one note written by Lili Nahmias and thrown out of deportation transport XXV en route to Auschwitz-Birkenau.
+- This collection contains one letter written by Lili Nahmias while detained at the Dossin barracks in May 1944 and sent to her parents at the Jewish elderly home Scheut in Anderlecht ; one note written by Lili Nahmias and thrown out of deportation transport XXV en route to Auschwitz-Birkenau.

 - VON FURSTENBERG Diane, The woman I wanted to be, New York, 2014 ; VON FURSTENBERG Diane, Diane.
 A signature life, New York, 1998 ; DILIBERTO Gioia, Diane von Furstenberg.
 A life unwrapped, New York, 2015.

 - Physical characteristics and technical requirements

 - Digitally stored at Kazerne Dossin

 - Diane von Furstenberg, Private collection, New York

 - Level of description

 - Administrative and biographical